fs-feup/autonomous-systems/docs/tutorials/kiss-icp.md

 # Internal structure of the package

-There are to nodes, one for kiss-icp and another one for rviz2, to visualize the simulation.
+There are two nodes, one run kiss-icp and another used to just send data to rviz, in order to visualize the simulation.

 The kiss-icp node is the node where the point cloud is recieved and the kiss-icp is executed.
 Inside this node there are several parameters that can be changed, from both ROS2 and kiss-icp.